Pope Francis emerges from convalescence on Easter, delights crowd with popemobile tour

 VATICAN CITY (AP) — Pope Francis emerged from his convalescence on Easter Sunday to bless the thousands of people in St. Peter’s Square and treat them to a surprise popemobile romp through the piazza, drawing wild cheers and applause as he continues his recovery from a near-fatal bout of double pneumonia.

 “Brothers and sisters, Happy Easter!”
-Francis said, his voice sounding stronger than it has since his hospitalization.
+Francis said, his voice sounding stronger than it has since he was released from the hospital March 23 after a five-week stay.

 On his way to the basilica, Francis met briefly in his hotel with U.S. Vice President JD Vance, who was spending Easter in Rome with his family.
 The Vatican said the encounter lasted just a few minutes and was designed to allow for an exchange of Easter greetings.

+Francis, for his part, gave Vance three big chocolate Easter eggs to give to his three young children.

+“I know you have not been feeling great but it’s good to see you in better health,” Vance told the pope.
+“Thank you for seeing me.”

-Francis has only appeared in public a handful of times since returning to the Vatican on March 23 after a 38-day hospital stay.
+Francis has only appeared in public a handful of times since returning to the Vatican after a 38-day hospital stay.
 He skipped the solemn services of Good Friday and Holy Saturday leading up to Easter, but he had been expected to make an appearance on Sunday.

+Doctors have prescribed two months of convalescence and respiratory therapy to improve his lung function after he came down with a life-threatening case of double pneumonia.
+He still seems to require great effort to project his voice, and his breathing remains labored.
+But his voice sounded stronger than it has to date in the few words he uttered from the loggia.

+“It was a very touching moment for us (to see the pope),” said Marcin Popowsky, a pilgrim from Poland.
+“And we are very happy that we can see a pope in good shape.”

 Easter is the most joyful moment on the Christian liturgical calendar, when the faithful celebrate the resurrection of Christ after his crucifixion.
 This year, Easter is being celebrated on the same day by Catholics and Orthodox Christians, and has been marked by Russia’s announced temporary Easter truce in its war in Ukraine.